 - The minor Spider-Man villain Armada is a Robot Master who likes to build little flying robots to attack enemies with.
 The interesting thing is that he cares about their welfare, and will freak out when they inevitably start getting destroyed.
 Because they can't talk and look like little toys, it's never clear to the reader whether they actually are sentient or if they're Just Machines and Armada is crazy for worrying about them..

-- Superman is one of the few good guys to keep a contingent of Mecha-Mooks, the Superman Robots in the Fortress of Solitude.
-In the Silver Age, he mainly used them as decoys to preserve his secret identity, and occasionally to pinch hit for him when he'd been incapacitated by Kryptonite or some such.
+- Superman and Supergirl are some of the few good guys to keep a contingent of Mecha-Mooks, the Superman and Supergirl Robots in the Fortress of Solitude.
+In the Silver Age, they were mainly used as decoys to preserve their secret identities, and occasionally to pinch hit for one of them when they'd been incapacitated by Kryptonite or some such.
 A bridge got dropped on the bunch of them in the Bronze Age, but they were reintroduced in the modern era and occasionally appear in the present day.

 - Spoofed in Tom Strong, where Timmy Turbo realizes that "We can be as violent as we like with these teachers, because they're just robots!"